KaushikNITK/recommender_systems/README.md

 advantages of two tower over others are
 * it provides relation of user with all valid posts and then filter the top recommendations
 * complex and powerful model
-* can provide better recomendations even on cold start
+* can provide better recommendations even on cold start

 Model evaluation on given dataset on 10 epochs